fluffy-mods/DynamicPawnTableDef/README.md

             // pawngetter selects the pawns you want to show var pawngetter = () => Pawns

-            // width and height of the pawntable int width = 500, height = 200;
+            // max width and height of the pawntable int width = 500, height = 200;

             // rebuild the table.
 This also recalculates column widths, etc.